 Chinese Tea House

 Besides providing a place for drinking tea, Chinese teahouses constantly launch new varieties in order to meet the different needs of various people.
 In winter, tonics with the effectiveness of keeping bodies warm are added to the tea.
 In summer, something with the effectiveness of driving away summer heat is added to the tea.
-Besides, in summer, some cold drinks are also sold in teahouses, such as sweet bean paste, cocoribe, stewed plum water, and papaya juice.
+Besides, in summer, some cold drinks are also sold in teahouses, such as sweet bean paste, stewed plum water, and papaya juice.

 In the Ming and Qing dynasties, the number of teahouses exceeded that of restaurants, becoming more popular and famous.
 The owners of teahouses in the Song Dynasty preferred to decorate their teahouses with calligraphy and painting of celebrities and various rare and precious plants, in order to attract customers.
 In the Qing Dynasty, with the acculturation of western culture, the teahouses of China took on a new look.
 Teahouses could be found in the beautiful suburb, by the pool, and in the vineyard, providing a peaceful and quiet place for drinking tea as well as enjoying the natural scenery in every season.
 Besides, some magnificent western-style teahouses occurred during that period.

-It became prosperous in modern times and early years after liberation.
+It became prosperous in modern times and the early years after liberation.
 In the contemporary era, it becomes glorious.
-The developing courses of teahouse reveal the developing condition of the economy, society, and culture in a certain period.
+The developing courses of the teahouse reveal the developing condition of the economy, society, and culture in a certain period.

-Tea Houses in Major Cities
+Tea Houses in Beijing

 There is a great variety of teahouses in Beijing, including Big Teahouse, Qing Teahouse, Storytelling Teahouse, and Wild Teahouse.
-In ancient times in Beijing, there were a number of storytelling teahouses, where listening to the storytelling is the main purpose.
+In ancient times in Beijing, there were a number of storytelling teahouses, where listening to storytelling was the main purpose.
 The famed teahouses in Beijing are arranged and decorated fastidiously, creating the atmosphere for listening to storytelling.

 In Qing teahouses of Beijing, pergolas are built outside the gate, where customers can chat and enjoy tea in every season except winter.
 Qing teahouses are deeply fond of by the old.
-In addition, in Beijing, there are also Chess Teahouses suitable for playing chess.
+In addition, in Beijing, there is also Chess Teahouses suitable for playing chess.

 Beijing is always a top destination for visitors throughout the world.
-After climbing the marvelous Great Wall and the magnificent Forbidden City, just throw yourself in a local old teahouse, you’ll find a totally different world.
+After climbing the marvelous Great Wall and the magnificent Forbidden City, just throw yourself in a local old teahouse, and you’ll find a totally different world.

-Chengdu Tea Houses
+Tea Houses in Chengdu

 People of Sichuan Province have been keeping the habit of drinking tea.
 Drinking tea in teahouses is the typical tea activity of Sichuan.
-In Chengdu, teahouses and tearooms of different sizes spread all over cities.
+In Chengdu, teahouses and tearooms of different sizes are spread all over the cities.
 Some are decorated with calligraphy, painting, flowers, and mediascape, creating a beautiful and quiet environment.

-Join our Giant Panda and Chengdu Highlights Day Trip to visit 50 cute pandas and experience teahouse culture just like Sichuan people!
+Join our Giant Panda and Chengdu Highlights Day Trip to visit 50 cute pandas and experience teahouse culture just like the Sichuan people!

-Hangzhou Tea Houses
+Tea Houses in Hangzhou

 The teahouse culture in Hangzhou originated from the Southern Song Dynasty.
-Though there are not so many teahouses in Hangzhou as that of Sichuan, the cultural atmosphere of teahouses in Hangzhou is full-bodied.
+Though there are not as many teahouses in Hangzhou as that in Sichuan, the cultural atmosphere of the teahouses in Hangzhou is full-bodied.
 Hangzhou teahouses are particular about culture, environment, internationalization, and marketization.
 People in Hangzhou mainly drink West Lake Longjing Tea.
 According to the present condition, Hangzhou is universally acknowledged as the city managing teahouses best.
 Every year, during the National Tea Expo Fair and The West Lake International Tea Party held in Hangzhou, participants from everywhere speak highly of Hangzhou teahouses.

 According to statistics, there are more than 700 teahouses in Hangzhou at present.
 Some boast tea ceremony, such as Tai Chi Teahouse; some feature tea cakes and relaxation, such as Qingteng Teahouse; some boast ecological environment; some integrate aesthetic enjoyment and tea-tasting, such as Ziyige (紫艺阁) Teahouse and Heji (和记) Teahouse.